-Baptism, also known as christening, allows you to give expression to this feeling and that is why baptism marks the beginning of the life of faith – the decision to try and follow the way of God as shown to us in Jesus.
+Baptism, also known as christening, allows you to give expression to these feelings and that is why baptism marks the beginning of the life of faith – the decision to try and follow the way of God as shown to us in Jesus.

 Nowadays, although the promises are much the same, it is much more common for people to be baptised when they are infants.
 That is why a lot depends not just on the parents and godparents of the child in question, but also on the prayers and support of the congregation of the church where the child is being baptised.

 Every effort is made, in all our churches, to live up to these responsibilities.
 We look forward to welcoming you or your child to be baptised in one of our Sunday services.